 Tables should be submitted only when necessary to summarize a large amount of data.
 Tables take up space, and text may be more reader-friendly.
 If submitted, tables should be simple and clear without extra formatting.
-Colors, shading, and so forth are stripped out before the editor and designer can work with them.

 Tables that are overly complex or poorly executed will be returned to the author for revision.